The dollar climbed on Tuesday as a rise in U.S. inflation reinforced expectations that the Federal Reserve will raise interest rates next month.

 The dollar moved higher against major currencies on Friday as U.S. consumer sentiment beat forecasts.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including European stocks breaking a six day winning streak.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including losses in Europe after euro zone GDP.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including European stocks, wage pressures in the UK, and the debt load in Greece.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including half of European companies beating earnings expectations, and violence at a strike in Greece.